 When they start baking, your blackberries will release a lot of moisture that could make your cake soggy.
 Adding cornstarch to them is an easy way to avoid this.
 It will help thicken any liquid that comes out of your fruit, which is perfect for an upside-down cake!

-Can you use Frozen Blackberries to make this cake?
+Can you use Frozen Blackberries to make this upside down cake?

 You absolutely can use frozen blackberries instead of fresh ones.
 I love to use frozen berries in my cakes for two reasons: they are usually cheaper than fresh fruits and you can find them all year around.

 I did not thaw the blackberries before making this cake and used them straight out of the freezer.
 They will release some moisture while baking so using cornstarch to thicken the juices is really important!

 Baking the Berry Upside Down Cake